 Baxter Mountain offers outstanding views and great blueberry picking in season, making it an excellent hike for the entire family.
 It is one of the Lake Placid 9er mountains.

-Trailhead: Leave Lake Placid on Route 73 and head west, toward Keene.
+Leave Lake Placid on Route 73 and head west, toward Keene.
 Continue through Keene and turn left on Route 9N toward Elizabethtown.
 Continue for about 2 miles to the top of the hill and park at the trailhead on the right — look for the DEC sign.
 If you come to Baxter Mountain Tavern you have gone a bit too far.

-Elevation: 2,440 feet
+- Elevation: 2,440 feet

-Ascent: 770 feet
+- Elevation gain: 770 feet

 It's a mostly moderate, 1.2 mile hike to the summit.
 The path begins at a moderate grade as it passes under a power line, then there's a continuous but moderate climb over switchbacks for 0.8 miles, where the Beede Farm Trail comes in on the left.
 Go straight and work your way up a few steep steps to the first open rock.
 This first lookout is not the summit — that's a bit farther along the ridge.
 Past the summit, a lesser-used trail descends to Beede Road in Keene Valley.

 Parking is roadside and should be clear in the winter.
 This is a great snowshoe option for beginners or for those looking to stretch their legs.